-Unfortunately, although we as humans are able to think it, unfortunately, does not mean we think “well” and productively.
-Thinking involves skills we need to acquire in order to become thinkingfit, once learnt, these skills add immeasurable value to our lives.
-Most of our problems are results of faulty thinking.
-We have the ability to think, ourselves into- or out of problems.
+Unfortunately, although we as humans are able to think, unfortunately, it does not mean we think “well” and productively.
+Thinking involves skills we need to acquire in order to become thinkingfit; able to identify challenges correctly and solving them with relative ease.
+Once learnt, these skills add immeasurable value to our lives.
+Most of our problems are the result of faulty thinking.
+We have the ability to think ourselves into- or out of problems!

 Your brain can change!

-During the last twenty years, neuroscientists have also discovered that our experiences and thoughts literally wire the synaptic connections of our neurons, in other words our brain cells.
-These thoughts and experiences thus impact on our brain anatomy.
-Your brain is not “cast in stone.”
+During the last twenty years, neuroscientists have also discovered that our thoughts and experiences literally wire the synaptic connections of our neurons, in other words our brain cells.
+These thoughts and experiences thus impact profoundly on our brain anatomy.
+Our brain is not “cast in stone.”
 The human brain is malleable and flexible.
 We can furthermore literally rewire and change our brain wiring by adjusting our thoughts and experiences.
 It is even possible to raise our intelligence and delay the ageing process by applying more productive thinking skills.
 This amazing and exciting new scientific field is called neuroplasticity.